prescod/formula/README.md

 ## Properties

-The function has properties with metadata.
+The function comes with metadata.

-You can gain access to the list of precedents:

-    myFunction.precedents

 The identifier: